gstein314/RefEx2_fork/README.md

   {
     // name of specie. `_` characters will be parsed to ` `
     "name": "homo_sapiens",
-    // list of projects associated witht the species, this project name will be used as an API prefix.
+    // list of projects associated with the species, this project name will be used as an API prefix.
     "projects": ["FANTOM5"]
   }
 ```